sonic-net/SONiC/doc/mpls/MPLS_hld.md

 #### CLI Enhancements

-A new command is introduced to configure interfaces for MPLS.
+A new SONiC CLI command is introduced to configure interfaces for MPLS.

     # Enable/disable MPLS per INTERFACE.
     config interface mpls add|remove <intf-name>